 Mamma Mia (Pizza)

 Delicious, healthy breakfast options, spacious stylish interior design, and Revolver Espresso–do I need to say more?
 Watercress Ubud is on Jalan Monkey Forest.

 Confiture de Bali

 Seniman Coffee Studio* (innovative, unique, cool, and delicious)

 In operations since 2011, Seniman broke the mold.
-There was nothing in Ubud (probably all of Bali) before they arrived.
-Even now with the boutique coffee scene explosion, there is no place in Bali that can match Seniman’s exceptional coffee and ambience.
+There was nothing like Seniman in Ubud (probably all of Bali) before they arrived.
+Even now, with the boutique coffee scene explosion, there is no place in Bali that can match Seniman’s exceptional coffee, ambience, and creativity.

 - Boutique retail shop.

 - Promotion of upcycled products.

 - Complimentary valet parking (important now that there are new parking restrictions in Ubud).